-The faculty and stulents of the Demonstration School are busy this spring. iwo operas are being reworsed daily and plans are progress for health week.
-The P.T.A. held its yogular mocting, Wednesday, Merch 26, at 8 p.m.
-Many perents were present.
-The w nubly business was handled and plans were made for the special meeting Wednesday, March 27.
+The faculty and stulents of the Demonstration School are busy this spring.
+Two operas are being recorsed daily and plans are progress for health week.

+The P.T.A. held its regular meeting, Wednesday, March 26, at 8 p.m.
+Many resents were present.
+The knowly business was handled and plans were made for the special meeting Wednesday, March 27.

+BONE AND SKIN, TWO MILLERS THIN,

+WOULD STARVE US ALL, OR NEAR IT:

+BONE BONE

-BONE AND SKIN, TWO MILLERS THIN WOULD STARVE US ALL, OR NEAR IT; BUT BE IT KNOWN TO SKIN AND BONE THAT FLESH AND BLOOD CAN'T BEAR IT.
+THAT FLESH AND BLOOD CAN'T BEAR IT.